The Dunlap Brand

 Based on a review of online photographs this is a first-generation Stillson-pattern wrench under the "BF" code, with production between 1964 and 1968 based on catalog listings.
 The wrench was clearly made for generic contract production, as there is a convenient flat space for a stamped brand marking and no marks to betray the original maker.

-Currently we are unsure of the maker of this wrench.
-The best clue is the oddly phrased "Drop Forged-Steel", which usually would be marked as "Drop-Forged Steel".
+Currently we are unsure of the maker of this wrench, but we are quite certain that it was not made by KTC, based on its very generic design.
+(Also, KTC didn't make pipe wrenches until later in the 1960s.)
+The best clue to the maker is the oddly phrased "Drop Forged-Steel", which usually would be marked as "Drop-Forged Steel".

 We hope to find other examples with the unusual "Drop Forged-Steel" marking that may help in identifying the manufacturer.
 If any of our readers have seen such a marking, please let us know via email.